SSH

 You need an SSH client (OpenSSH, PuTTY, etc.) to SSH into the Maivin.

-The Intial SSH Session
+The Initial SSH Session

 First, verify that your Maivin is turned on and connected to the network.
 You can follow the Quick Start instructions to get the hostname of the device, which for the examples in this section will be verdin-imx8mp-06976895.local.